 Few recent studies have been pioneering the use of DL in the framework of turbulent heat transfer with various aims.
-For instance, Kim et al. [12] used DL, in the form of a convolutional neural network (CNN), to predict the turbulent heat transfer - reconstructing the wall-normal heat flux at the wall - on the basis of other wall information obtained by DNS of channel flow with a passive temperature field.
-Fonda et al. [13] have tracked turbulent superstructures in RB convection in horizontally extended systems at $Ra = 10^{5.6.7}$ with U-shaped network (encoder-decoder CNN) allowing to reduce the dimensionality of the structures to slowly-evolving temporal 2D planar network of ridges; the idea being to propose an automated tool exploiting a large DNS simulation in order to explore heat transfer properties more easily.
+For instance, Kim et al. [10] used DL, in the form of a convolutional neural network (CNN), to predict the turbulent heat transfer - reconstructing the wall-normal heat flux at the wall - on the basis of other wall information obtained by DNS of channel flow with a passive temperature field.
+Fonda et al. [11] have tracked turbulent superstructures in RB convection in horizontally extended systems at $Ra=10^{5,6,7}$ with U-shaped network (encoder-decoder CNN) allowing to reduce the dimensionality of the structures to slowly-evolving temporal 2D planar network of ridges; the idea being to propose an automated tool exploiting a large DNS simulation in order to explore heat transfer properties more easily.
 Pandey et al. were more interested by turbulent statistical prediction of 2D large scale structures.
-They relied on reservoir computing modeling, which may be seen as an hybridization between a proper orthogonal decomposition (POD) of DNS data and a recurrent neural network, to tackle RB cavity flow at $Ra = 10^7$ [14].
+They relied on reservoir computing modeling, which may be seen as an hybridization between a proper orthogonal decomposition (POD) of DNS data and a recurrent neural network, to tackle RB cavity flow at $Ra = 10^7$ [12].
 At the foundation of all of these works is the use of large DNS database from which partial information, in the form of wall data or time-windowed averaging, or more global information, in the form of POD, are extracted.
 We propose to leverage deep neural networks to substitute for the DNS three-dimensional solver by a much more agile data-driven and physics-aware surrogate.
-Most importantly, this surrogate will be trained with partial DNS data, but will incorporate known physics (such as symmetries, constraints and conservation laws in the training process), allowing the inference of hidden fluid quantities of interest [15,16].
+Most importantly, this surrogate will be trained with partial DNS data, but will incorporate known physics (such as symmetries, constraints and conservation laws in the training process), allowing the inference of hidden fluid quantities of interest [13, 14].

-Raissi et al. [9] first introduced the concept of physics-informed neural networks (PINNs) to solve forward and inverse problems involving several different types of PDEs.
+Raissi et al. [7] first introduced the concept of physics-informed neural networks (PINNs) to solve forward and inverse problems involving several different types of PDEs.
 This approach may be apprehended as a combination of data-driven supervised and physically-constrained unsupervised learning.
 For instance, they propose a way of approximating Navier-Stokes (NS) solutions that do not require mesh generation.
 Most of the flows considered in the aforementioned works are laminar at relatively low Reynolds numbers.
-A fundamental question related to whether PINNs could simulate three-dimensional turbulence directly, similarly to high-order DNS, was answered in [16].
+A fundamental question related to whether PINNs could simulate three-dimensional turbulence directly, similarly to high-order DNS, was answered in [14].
 In this study, the authors test different NS formulations for simulating turbulence.
 For their velocity-pressure formulation, that they found most effective, they provide their PINNs with velocity DNS data collected from the initial condition, boundaries and inside of a subdomain of their turbulent channel flow system.
-Closer to our application, they propose in [15] a similar approach for inferring pressure and fluid velocity from monitoring of passively advected scalar data with applications to laminar flows.
+Closer to our application, they propose in [13] a similar approach for inferring pressure and fluid velocity from monitoring of passively advected scalar data with applications to laminar flows.

-These previous studies [15,16] have shown the high potential of the PINNs approach for recovering hidden quantities at any points inside the training domain.
-This is particularly important for measurements of experimental fluid systems which can be plagued by significant data gaps that negatively affect subsequent analysis and need efficient numerical methods for filling such missing data (e.g. gappy POD, Kriging interpolation).
-As a consequence, PINN can be viewed as a retrieval algorithm of the full flow (e.g. velocity, pressure, scalars) from partial information while keeping time and space coordinates as inputs.
-One may envision that improved version of PINNs, will be able to efficiently reduce data storage costs by selecting training data limited to an appropriate subsampling, both in time, space and variable type.
+These previous studies [13, 14] have shown the high potentiality of the PINNs approach for recovering hidden quantities at any points inside the training domain.
+As a consequence, it can be viewed as a retrieval algorithm of the full flow (velocity, pressure, scalars) from a number of partial information while keeping time and space points as input.
+If the method were efficient enough, it could also reduce storage costs by limiting storage to an appropriate subsampling, both in time, space and variable type.